wrightben/Puzzles/sudoku/README.md

 # Sudoku
 solver.pl fully solves sudoku puzzles in PennyPress books.
-Other puzzles, like some found in Puzzlewright Press books, require guessing. solver.pl will partially solve those puzzles and provide guesses<sup>1</sup> that fully solve them if a solution exists.

-<sup>1</sup> If solver.pl gets "stuck" and requires a guess, just replace a dot with a corresponding digit from one of the suggested box permutations.
+Other puzzles, like some found in Puzzlewright Press books, require guessing. solver.pl will partially solve those puzzles and provide guesses that fully solve them if a solution exists.
+If solver.pl gets "stuck" and requires a guess, just replace a dot with a corresponding digit from one of the suggested box permutations.

 ```
-./solver.pl  > ~/Desktop/solution.txt
+$time ./solver.pl  > ~/Desktop/solution.txt

+real	0m4.322s
 ```